-Participants may borrow from their accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 or 50% of their account balance.
-Loan terms generally cannot exceed four years.
-The loans are secured by the balance in the participant s account and bear interest at an interest rate of 1% in excess of the prime rate, as published the first business day of each month in the Wall Street Journal.
+Participants may borrow from their account related to their participant contributions and rollover contributions with a minimum of \$1,000 up to a maximum equal to the lesser of (1) \$50,000 minus the excess of the highest outstanding loan balance during the past 12 months or (2) 50% of their account balance related to participant contributions and rollover contributions.
+Loan terms generally cannot exceed five years.
+The loans are secured by the balance in the participant s vested account and bear interest at an interest rate of 1% in excess of the prime rate, as published in the Wall Street Journal on the first business day of the month in which the loan is granted.
 Principal and interest are paid ratably through payroll deductions.